Planning a trip to Budapest? We share the top things to do in Budapest, Hungary, including food in Budapest & Budapest nightlife.

 The bridge is especially pretty at night, with the lighting that lits up the bridge and its surroundings.
 The lights also reflect on the banks of the River Danube, which adds to the beauty of the place.
 You also get views of the Buda Castle and the Hungarian Parliament from the Chain Bridge.
 The Chain Bridge is easily accessible through bus and tram, for the ease of tourists.

-Explore the history of the Hungarian Parliament Building
+Hungarian Parliament Building

 The iconic building is also accompanied by many cafes and restaurants that you can treat yourself to, during your trip there.

-Roam the streets of Budapest on a bike
+Cycle the streets of Budapest

-In Budapest, you can see more people going around the city on two wheels rather than cars or public transportation.
+In Budapest, you can see more people going around the city on two wheels rather than in cars or public transportation.
 Biking has gained popularity over the past couple of years, thanks to its established cycling infrastructure.
 The streets of Budapest are particularly busy on the annual Earth Day where they are flooded with bikes.